Get insider access

 8.3 Video Games (FPS)

 The ROCCAT Burst Pro Air is a great mouse for FPS gaming.
-It's fairly lightweight, feels well-built, and is comfortable to use.
+It's fairly lightweight, feels well-built, and has impressive click latency performance.
 The companion software offers a high degree of customization, so you adjust the sensor settings and set your CPI precisely in steps of 50 in a very wide range.
 Also, the feet and cable don't cause drag on mousepads and desks.
-While its click latency is very good, it isn't as low as other FPS-oriented options.

 Pros